elixir-europe/sco-community/docs/pages/tools/index.md

 ## Benchmark experiments

-We are developing a set of benchmarking experiments focusing on multi-modalities and multi-omics for validation of bioinformatics tools in the field of oncology.

 [*Tumor heterogeneity*](https://www.cancer.gov/publications/dictionaries/cancer-terms/def/tumor-heterogeneity), where distinct cancer cells exhibit diverse morphological and phenotypic profiles, including gene expression, metabolism, and proliferation, poses challenges for molecular prognostic markers and patient classification for targeted therapies.
-Understanding the causes and progression of cancer requires research efforts aimed at characterizing heterogeneity, which can be facilitated by single-cell sequencing technologies.
-However, analyzing single cell data to discover and characterise tumor subpopulation today mainly relay on approaches developed to discriminate among different cell types in a specific tissue sample.
-We need to go head to this point focusing on the extraction of new knowledge from single cell omics other than cell type annotation [[*Mihai et al.*](https://arxiv.org/abs/2304.13084)].
-Therefore, the establishment of benchmarking datasets is necessary to provide a controlled environment for validating bioinformatics tools in the field of single cell oncology.
+Various omics technologies, such as bulk and single-cell omics approaches, have enabled the characterization of diverse molecular layers at an unprecedented scale and resolution, offering a comprehensive perspective on the behavior of tumors.
+The integration of multiple omics datasets enables systematic exploration of diverse molecular information at each biological layer, but also presents challenges in extracting meaningful insights from the exponentially growing volume of multi-omics data.
+To address this challenge, efficient algorithms are required to dig into the data and reveal the underlying complexities of cancer's intricate biological processes.
+The past few years have seen a proliferation of new computational methods for analyzing single-cell omics data, which can make it challenging to select the most appropriate tool for a particular task.
+As a result, it is crucial to establish benchmarking platforms and datasets in order to create a controlled environment for the validation of bioinformatics tools in the field of single-cell omics analysis.
+As part of the Single Cell Community implementation study we are focusing in providing a set of benchmark experiments to address the extraction of biological knowledge from "controlled" cancer heterogeneity.

 ### BE1